ApexIQ WinScore Preview

 2 means it's confirmed and in good shape.

-Then WinScore Preview only considers dimensions that aren’t solid yet.
+Then WinScore Preview only considers dimensions that are not solid yet.

 Anything you scored 2 is treated as "not a risk" and is ignored for Risk Picks.